schroerbrian/portf/README.md

-New Portfolio, using _mrmrs sass framework,
+New portfolio, using _mrmrs sass framework,
 <a href="https://github.com/mrmrs/mnml"> mnml</a>